 It’s been a continuously operating nunnery since its inception.
 Today, it houses a number of artifacts, including mid-12th-century murals.
 Nonnberg Abbey is most famous for its connection to The Sound of Music.
 Five scenes were filmed here.
 The Abbey is also a huge part of the real von Trapp family’s life.

 Maria lived here in the convent before caring for the von Trapp children.
 She later married Captain von Trapp in the Abbey Church in 1927.

 Nonnberg Abbey is a bit of a trek, located on the Festungsberg.
 While visitors are not permitted to visit the actual abbey as it’s still in use, you can visit the church and grounds.
 Most of the city’s Sound of Music tours take you by the abbey but only give you enough time to get a glimpse and snap a few photos.

-If you’d like to see it up close, I’d recommend taking the stairs up to it.
+If you’d like to see it up close, I’d recommend taking the stairs.
 Be aware that this walk is a bit steep.

 14. Salzburg Festival (July – September)

 The Salzburg Festival, established in 1920, takes place every year from July through September.
 The Salzburg Festival presents a prominent display of operas, plays, and concerts of the highest artistic standards.

 It’s held in an amphitheater called Rock Riding School, (aka Summer Riding School, or Felsenreitschule).
 This enormous theater that stands today was initially built to be a cathedral.
 Today, the Rock Riding School is Salzburg’s most popular concert venue and can accommodate around 1,500 people.

 Historically, boulders were cut from Mönchsberg mountain in the city, which left a crater where the Rock Riding School now stands.
 In 1693, Archbishop Johann Ernst von Thun repurposed the cavernous space and later became a theater.